 When a viewer clicks on the link, he or she is directed to a third-party site where the product can be purchased.
 Once the purchase has been completed, you earn a commission.

-How much you earn from YouTube affiliate marketing depends really on a number of things, such as your number of followers and conversion rate.
+How much you earn from YouTube affiliate marketing depends really on several things, such as the number of followers you have and the conversion rate.

 Conversion rate refers to the percentage of your audience who clicks on the affiliate link and makes a purchase.
 The higher your conversion rate, the more money you can earn from YouTube affiliate marketing.